mybrainisrotting/mybrainisrotting/README.md

 umm im void 0r alex
-anywaays please int yall guys dont be scared i like to talk blah blah you can vent if you are feeling upset i am free to listen doesnt matter if your stranger ill listen and try to provide advice ^^. i dont care if you take inspo just dont copy and we all good. if i dont like you then it will be visible cuz i will be mean but this rare and happens never.
+anywaays please int yall guys dont be scared i like to talk blah blah you can vent if you are feeling upset i am free to listen doesnt matter if your stranger ill listen and try to provide advice ^^. i dont care if you take inspo just dont copy and we all good. if i dont like you then it will be visible cuz i will be mean but this is rare and happens never.
 I got bad anger issuses take meds and stuff.

 guys my name says it all my brain is rotting of all the media i consume 5 hours a day, sighh haters .. try me 😈😈/j